jannodeluxe/jannnnoooo/readme.md

 # Disclaimer
-This API is a private contribution and not related to ABB or Busch-Jaeger.
+This Binding is a private contribution and not related to ABB or Busch-Jaeger.
 It may not work with future updates of the free@home firmware and can also cause unintended behavior.
 Use at your own risk!

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,